IMfaycel-web/weblate/BACKERS.rst

    * Alexander Schartz
    * aidX

-Do you to be in the list? see on the  to Weblate <https://weblate.org/donate/>`_.
+Do you to be in the list? see on the  to <https://weblate.org/donate/>`_.